ReliableDragon/NestedGenerator/README.md

 For example, you could set the 'nobility' state to 'baron', and check against it later on, but there is no ability to see if a string is in a list, check if it's a substring of another string, or anything like that.

+### String Expressions in State Manipulations
+Strings can be concatenated in expressions with "+".
+They can be concatenated with other strings, or with states.

 ### Interpolation
 State values can be inserted into a choice by putting the state name, surrounded by percent signs, such as '%my_state%'.
 The state will then be replaced by whatever value is in that state when that clause is evaluated.
 (For more on evaluation order, see below.)
 If the state is not present when evaluated, the interpolation test will be removed.
 If there is any choice text associated with the interpolation, you can surround it in a bracket clause, as detailed above.

+### Storing Tag Results
+It's possible to store the results of a sub-choice into a state by appending a clause of the form '%state_name:@%' after the tag ("$").

 ### Execution Order
 Execution occurs from left to right, evaluating each substitution token, subtable call, and random number generation as it is found,